ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

 Once the API package has been published to PyPI, a reference can be included within the client library build dependencies.
-To know how to specify project required depencies, refer to the :ref:`Required Dependencies` section.
+To know how to specify project required dependencies, refer to the :ref:`Required Dependencies` section.

 Using the API package within the Python client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~